SophistSolutions/Stroika/Documentation/Code-Status.md

 Each module will be marked with a 'Status' flag, indicating how stable the API is, and something about the implmentation quality.

+- Release

+  Stable and final (though nothing is ever truely final).
+Not reconsidering right now.

 - Beta

   Ready to evaluate, and useable.
 API probably fairly stable for v2.